MathiasKirkegaard92/TorqueTuner-ESP32/README.md

 # HapticKnob
-A force feedback rotary encoder, with embedded haptics rendering on the esp32.
+A force feedback rotary encoder built on the Mechaduino platform, with embedded haptics rendering on the esp32.